darylknight/boilerplate/README.md

 -  512MB+ of memory allocated to PHP
 -  200MB+ of free disk space

 This repository was built using Laravel Valet as a local environment.
 If you're using Apache instead of nginx, you'll need to download Craft's default `.htaccess` file and put it in the document root.
+If you're using DDEV, you'll need to prefix every command in this repository with `ddev`

 ## Project Config